sk8053/uav_urban_coverage/README.md

-# Millimeter-Wave UAV Coveragein Urban Environments
+# Millimeter-Wave UAV Coverage in Urban Environments

 With growing interest in mmWave connectivity for unmanned aerial vehicles (UAVs), a basic question is whether networks intended for terrestrial service can provide sufficient aerial coverage as well.
 To assess this possibility, in urban environments specifically, extensive system-level simulations are conducted using a generative channel model recently proposed by the authors.